-- # Mainline Events: This includes lockouts.
-ASU Auto sects. and AAAs. - # Incidents: This refers to the total number of incidents in OMS. - # Contractor Crews: This refers to contractor crews being brought in during the storm. - # Damage Location/Lockout: This refers to the number of damage locations per circuit.
+- # Mainline Events: This includes lockouts, ASU Auto sects, and AAA priority incidents. - # Incidents: This refers to the total number of incidents in OMS. - # Contractor Crews: This refers to contractor crews being brought in during the storm. - # Damage Location/Lockout: This refers to the number of damage locations per circuit.